 The second most common type of bonds are issued by governments.
 The US Treasury Bond is a great example of this type of bond issuer.
 Government bond ratings are typically very high, although this can depend on the specific government issuing the bond.
 A bond issued by a developing country’s government will naturally be riskier and lower rated than a bond issued by a developed country.

 The US Treasury Bond is a very highly rated bond, such that the yields on these bonds are often taken as the risk free rate when performing financial calculations, such as calculating the cost of equity under the CAPM.

 Coupon payments for government bonds are typically paid out from government revenue, such as taxes.

 Bond Issuers: Supranational Entities

 Supranational entities refer to global entities that are not based in a specific nation.
 More specifically, a supranational entity has members that exist in multiple countries.
 Examples of supranational entities that issue bonds are the World Bank or the European Investment Bank.
 Like government bonds, these bonds are typically quite highly rated.

-A supranational entity may issue bonds to fund its operations, and pay out coupon payments through operation revenue.
+A supranational entity may issue bonds to fund its operations, and pay out coupon payments through operational revenue.

 Smaller municipalities may issue bonds in a similar matter to governments.
 These bonds will usually be rated similarly to the over-encompassing government.
 While the bonds themselves are not issued by the government, they are typically backed by the full faith of that government.

 Firms or governments may issue bonds for special projects, or through special purpose vehicles.
 These bonds are tied to a specific project, such as an infrastructure build.
-The bond proceeds are then used to finance that project, and the coupon payments and principal are payed out through the project revenue.
+The bond proceeds are then used to finance that project, and the coupon payments and principal are paid out through the project’s revenue.